readthedocs/readthedocs.org/docs/user/build-customization.rst

    This feature is in a *beta phase* and could suffer incompatible changes or even removed completely in the near feature.
    It does not yet support some of the Read the Docs' features like the :term:`flyout menu`, search and ads.
    However, we do plan to support these features in the future.
-   Use this under your own risk.
+   Use this feature at your own risk.

 If your project requires full control of the build process,